 On embarking on the Lovely Lee Grant blogathon with Angelmans Place, Voyage of the Damned (1976) caught my eye after I discovered the film was based on historical events.
 And after reading more on this true story, it left a strong impression on me and I was keen to watch the film version of this tale.
 The film based on a non-fiction book of the same name by Gordon Thomas and Max Morgan-Witts.

 The film also boasts a fantastically talented and acclaimed all-star international cast including today’s star of the show, the lovely Lee Grant.
 With actors from Denholm Elliott to Orson Welles and actresses from Faye Dunaway to Maria Schell.
-With so many big acting names such as James Mason, Lynn Frederick, Sam Wanamaker, Katharine Ross and Leonard Rossiter popping up in between this made it a much watch movie.
+With so many big acting names such as James Mason, Lynne Frederick, Sam Wanamaker, Katharine Ross and Leonard Rossiter popping up in between this made it a much watch movie.

 The story tells of the true historical events surrounding the MS St Louis in May 1939, but with told with fictitious names and events to protect those involved.
 This boat left Hamburg with a passenger list of 937 German Jews heading for what they hoped would be a new life in Havana, Cuba.
 However this merely a propaganda stunt by the Nazis knowing full well the passengers wouldn’t be allowed to stay.
 The boat then return to Germany and the passengers then sent to concentration camps, if no other world countries allowed the passengers asylum.
 This strengthening and supporting the Nazis belief, that Jews were also unwanted by the world and justifying the Holocaust.